dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EDHOC allows EAP-EDHOC to support authentication credentials of any type defined by COSE, which can be either transported or referenced during the protocol.

-The optimization combining the execution of EDHOC with the first subsequent OSCORE transaction specified in {{RFC9668}} is not supported in this EAP method.
+The optimization combining the execution of EDHOC with the first subsequent OSCORE transaction specified in {{RFC9668}} is not applicable to this EAP method.

 {{message-flow}} shows an example message flow for a successful execution of EAP-EDHOC.